Fair Value Of Financial Instruments

 FAIR VALUE OF FINANCIAL INSTRUMENTS

-At June 30, 2016, the carrying value of the outstanding debt represented by the Notes was approximately $944.8 million, including the remaining unamortized discount of approximately $2.3 million related to the October Notes, the remaining unamortized premium of approximately $0.3 million related to the December Notes and $13.3 million related to the August Notes.
-Also, included in the carrying value of the Notes is unamortized debt issuance cost of approximately $4.6 million related to the October Notes, approximately $1.0 million related to the December Notes, approximately $4.5 million related to the August Notes and approximately $6.4 million related to the 2023 Notes.
-Based on the quoted market price, the fair value of the Notes was determined to be approximately $960.4 million at June 30, 2016.
+At March 31, 2013 the carrying value of the outstanding debt represented by the Notes was $297.0 million, including the remaining unamortized discount of approximately $3.5 million related to the October Notes and the remaining unamortized premium of approximately $0.5 million related to the December Notes.
+Based on the quoted market price, the fair value of the Notes was determined to be approximately $319.2 million at March 31, 2013.

 The fair value of the derivative instruments is computed based on the difference between the prices provided by the fixed-price contracts and forward market prices as of the specified date, as adjusted for basis differentials.
 Forward market prices for oil are dependent upon supply and demand factors in such forward market and are subject to significant volatility.